Cyb3RGER/SoM-Open-Mode-Tracker/README.md

 # Secret of Mana Open World Tracker Package for PopTracker

 This a tracker package for PopTracker or other comapible programms to use with the Open World Mode of the [Secret of Mana Randomizer](https://secretofmanaancientcave.blogspot.com).

-The Evermizer can be found [here](https://evermizer.com).

 Also check out the Secret of Mana Randomizer Discord [here](https://discord.gg/YfmUHqU).